2026-07-07

 Still have questions about AI translation platforms?

-What's the main difference between an AI translation tool and an AI translation platform?
+What's the difference between an AI translation tool and a platform?

-A tool translates, while a platform manages translation as part of an integrated workflow.
+A tool translates.
+A platform manages translation as part of an integrated workflow, with terminology control, review, security, and reporting built in.

-Why isn't an AI translation tool like ChatGPT enough for enterprise translation?
+Why isn't a tool like ChatGPT enough for enterprise translation?

-It can lack governance, terminology control, and integration with your content workflows.
+It can lack governance, terminology control, and integration with your content workflows, and it can expose confidential data.

 What's the benefit of platform-based AI translation?